 Cervical Disc Replacement vs Fusion: Choosing the Best Option for You

 Wondering whether cervical disc replacement or spinal fusion is the better option for treating your neck pain?
 You’re not alone.
-These two procedures are often recommended for similar conditions, such as degenerative disc disease or herniated discs, but they come with distinct differences that can significantly impact your recovery and long-term mobility.
-Understanding how each… [Read More]
+These two procedures are often recommended for similar conditions, such as degenerative disc disease, herniated discs, or other cervical spine disorders, but they come with distinct differences that can significantly impact your recovery and long-term… [Read More]

 Protocols for Recovery After Cervical Disc Replacement